Chief Executive Officer

 Before her Impact 21 days, Diane worked with The McKelvey Group (TMG), a financial consulting firm focused on government contracting, developing and implemented full marketing capabilities, leadomg internal training sessions, and managed all aspects of TMG’s training offerings while securing a National CPE accreditation for the company.
 With The Village Circle Company, a business consulting firm, Diane managed projects with clients in both the public and private sector, including the Department of Navy, Department of Veteran Affairs.
 She coordinated proposals, provided project management support, including logistics, materials, and session facilitation.
 Diane compiled annual business plans for multiple branches of the Navy along with individual directorates.
 She analyzed annual goals vs. accomplishments and developed comparison reports to communicate the alignment of business planning efforts and end-of-year reporting.
 Diane also served as a high school administrator at a prestigious arts school, an elementary school teacher, and a Logistics Coordinator and Regional Director of an outdoor adventure company.

 Diane grew up in the suburbs of Detroit and went on to achieve her B.A. in Education, Political Science & Language Arts, from Michigan State University.
-She was anxious to travel and did so through her love of the outdoors, leading teenagers on adventures throughout the states and teaching in the Bahamas.
+As a tribal member of the Chippewa of the Thames, Diane combined her educational background and heritage, as a teacher at the Sault Ste.
+Marie Tribe’s JKL Bahweting Anishnabe School.
+She fulfilled her dreams to travel through her love of the outdoors, leading teenagers on adventures throughout the states, and teaching in the Bahamas.
 She established her home in northern Michigan with her husband and three kids.
 Whether camping, hiking, biking, or boating, family time is a high priority.
 Diane is active in her Catholic parish and is the founder of the Running 4 Babies charitable organization raising funds for a local Neonatal Intensive Care Unit.